 Park Hopper Option

 There are several reason why purchasing the Park Hopper option might be desirable.
-First, with Disney offering the Disney Dining Plan as part of it’s vacation packages, and making Free Dining available for at least a few months each year, accessibility to a wider variety of dining choices has become more important than ever before.
+First, with Disney offering the Disney Dining Plan as part of it’s vacation packages, accessibility to a wider variety of dining choices has become more important than ever before.
 One park per day can limit dining options for those on Disney’s Dining Plan looking for at least one new table service restaurant to try each day.
-Purchasing the Park Hopper option adds the flexibility to choose any park restaurant, without having to spend the entire day in that particular park.
 Secondly, park hopping can extend the hours guests actually get to spend in the parks.
-A park like Animal Kingdom that typically closes by 5 p.m. each day, could leave a family wishing to go to Disney’s Hollywood Studios in the evening to see Fantasmic!.
+A park like Animal Kingdom may close earlier on a particular day, so a family wishing to go to Magic Kingdom to experience later hours.
 There are many other instances where the Park Hopper option could add flexibility and extra value to a family’s vacation, and it’s something to consider when planing your vacation and purchasing tickets.
 Below are some reasons to purchase a park hopper as well as a few in which you might want to forgo it.

 Reasons to Consider Purchasing the Park Hopper Option:

 - Your trip is three days or less and you wish to see all of the parks; not recommended for first time visitors.